-Centenary University offers students as much financial assistance as possible.
+Centenary University offers students multiple options and resources to assist in covering the cost of a student’s education.
 Financial Aid can come in many forms, including scholarships & grants, work study, and student loans.
 Financial Aid award packages offered by Centenary University may consist of a combination of awards from these types of aid programs.

 General Rules Covering All Financial Aid

 - All financial aid combined may not exceed your Cost of Attendance.